thelacycode/tidytuesday/README.md

-# tinytuesday
+# tidytuesday
-A collection of small projects based on datasets from the [Tiny Tuesday](https://github.com/rfordatascience/tidytuesday.git) repo
+A collection of small projects based on datasets from the [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday.git) repo